 Matrix H had been derived largely from empirical work by the BBC, whereas System 45J had largely been born of theoretical work.
 Michael Gerzon, Ambisonics principal architect spoke of "40 pages of mathematics..."
 6, to derive the System 45J's parameters.

 Happily, despite their different rational vs. empirical origins, System 45J and Matrix H converged toward almost identical designs.
 So similar that it would only have taken a few simple modifications to a Matrix H encoder to make it into a System 45J encoder.
 In practice, it is impossible to tell if a recording is encoded in H or HJ as small production or reception changes (for example, the choice of different microphones, or an error of 20° in the phase of the recovered subcarrier in the stereo decoder) would easily change the encoded performance more substantially than the change in encoder.
-David Mears of the BBC (and joint author of the original Matrix H EBU paper)¹ is quoted as saying that, although he had not put pen to paper on the effect, he couldn't tell the difference between an HJ encoding and an H encoding through an H decoder 7.
+David Mears of the BBC (and joint author of the original Matrix H EBU paper)¹ is quoted as saying that, he couldn't tell the difference between an HJ encoding and an H encoding through an H decoder 7.

 The tragedy of the story of Matrix H (HJ) is that the sytem worked well, and the BBC radio productions (including pretty much an entire Henry Wood Promenade season) provided a wealth of material in the format.